-The City of Kentwood Historic Preservation Commission (KHPC) is a group of seven individuals appointed by the City Commission to help preserve the history of the community.
-The KHPC meets on the first Monday of each month at 6 p.m. in the Heritage Room at the Kent District Library - Kentwood (Richard L. Root) Branch, 4950 Breton Ave.
+The Historic Preservation Commission meets monthly on the first Monday of the month at 6 p.m. in the Heritage Room at the Kent District Library - Kentwood (Richard L. Root) Branch, 4950 Breton Ave.
 SE.
 Members serve for three-year terms

 Don't Throw It Out!